Frequently Asked Questions

 What is the Young Leader program?

-When camp graduates return home they are expected to participate as Young Leaders.
+When camp graduates return home they are expected to participate in a two-year training program.
 This program provides in-depth training and mentoring that will result in action for peace.
 Young Leaders facilitate groups, organize projects, serve as spokeswomen for Creativity for Peace, and work as junior counselors at camp.

-What other programs take place in Palestine and Israel?
+What other programs take place in Palestine, Israel and the United States?

 How are the campers selected?